brianlinUM/youtube-timestamps/README.md

 ## Project Details
 The project is currently implemented using Javascript, Vue (with Vuex for centralized state management) and Bootstrap.
 It makes use of the Chrome Browser API for persistent storage, inter-service communication, and hotkeys.
 Tools used in this project includes NPM and webpack.
+ESLint is used, configured to check against the Airbnb style guide.

 ### Organization
 - `./dist/`: contains the installable chrome extension.